OP-TEE/optee_docs/faq/faq.rst

       create/write SELinux domains/rules to allow any required access, but since this is not a TEE-related issue, it is left as an exercise for the users.

+    - For a reference implementation contributed by one of our community users, see `optee_android_hello_world_example`_.

 Q: I've heard that there is a Widevine and PlayReady TA, how do I get access?
 =============================================================================
     - TrustedFirmware have no such implementation, but Linaro do have reference